Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

-where $\bR_i \in \cR \subset \R^{d}$ denotes an internal representation of $\bX_i$ contained in the model and $\bh_{\bgamma}(\bR_i)$ is a deterministic function parameterized by $\bgamma$ that completely characterizes the conditional distribution of $\bX_i$ given $\bR_i$. \end{definition} Under this definition of deep generative model, $\bR$ represents a lower-dimensional representation of the unstructured object $\bX$ and is a hidden representation of neural networks.
+Our definition encompasses a wide range of existing text and image generation models.
+Under this definition of deep generative model, $\bR$ is a lower-dimensional representation of the unstructured object $\bX$ and also is a hidden representation of neural networks.
 We assume that the last layer of the deep generative model is a deterministic function of the internal representation $\bR_i$ so that the low-dimensional features of the unstructured object $\bU_i$ can be regarded as a deterministic function of the low-dimensional internal representation $\bR_i$ of the deep generative model.
+The assumption explicitly writes a generative model with a hierarchical structure to emphasize that we can use any intermediate layer before the final layer $\bm{h}_{\bm \gamma}(\bR_i)$ so long as $\bU_i$ is a deterministic function of selected layer.

 \begin{assumption}[Deterministic Decoding] \spacingset{1} The output layer of a deep generative model is deterministic.
 That is, $\P(\bX_i \mid \bh_{\bgamma}(\bR_i))$ in Definition~\ref{deep_use} is a degenerate distribution. \end{assumption}